hpaulkeeler/DetPoisson_Python/README.md

 https://github.com/hpaulkeeler/DetPoisson_MATLAB

-It should be noted that there are a number of repositories with Python code for simulating (discrete) determinantal point processes.
-A very comprehensive one with various simulation methods (for both discrete and continuous point processes) is the following:
+It should be noted that there are a number of repositories with Python code for simulating/sampling (discrete) determinantal point processes.
+A very comprehensive one with various simulation/sampling methods (for both discrete and continuous point processes) is the following:

 https://github.com/guilgautier/DPPy